Improve the security of your WordPress site

 - Protect the wp-admin directory with a password

-- Create a custom administrative username
+- Create a custom username for WP Admin

 - Disable PHP execution in your uploads directory